mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 Have you ever found a tool that's so good, it solves problems you hadn't even anticipated?

 Right out of the box, uStreamer reduced my latency from 8 seconds to 500-600 milliseconds.
-But it also eliminated a whole chain of extra work I expected to do.
+But it also eliminated a whole chain of extra work.

 {{<img src="ustreamer-1.jpg" alt="500 ms latency with uStreamer and the HDMI dongle" caption="uStreamer reduced my latency by a factor of 15." maxWidth="700px">}}

-Prior to uStreamer, I wasn't sure how I'd get video from ffmpeg into the user's browser, but I knew it was possible somehow.
+Prior to uStreamer, I wasn't sure how to get video from ffmpeg into the user's browser, but I knew it was possible somehow.
 I tested this [mostly-accurate tutorial](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) for piping video from ffmpeg to nginx using HLS, but it added even more latency.
-And it still left open problems like how to start and stop streaming on HDMI cable connects and disconnects or and how to translate the video to a browser-friendly format.
+And it still left open problems like how to start and stop streaming on HDMI cable connects and disconnects and how to translate the video to a browser-friendly format.

 uStreamer solved all of this.
-It ran its own minimal HTTP server that served video in a format browsers play natively.
+It ran its own minimal HTTP server that served video in [Motion JPEG](https://en.wikipedia.org/wiki/Motion_JPEG), a format browsers play natively.
 I didn't have to bother with HLS streams or getting ffmpeg and nginx to talk to each other.

-The tool was so fully-featured that I assumed Max simply forked it from a more mature tool, but I was mistaken.
+The tool was so fully-featured that I assumed Max simply forked it from a more mature project, but I was mistaken.
 This maniac [wrote his own video encoder](https://github.com/pikvm/ustreamer) in C just to squeeze the maximum performance out of Pi hardware.
 I quickly [donated to Max](https://www.paypal.me/mdevaev) and invite anyone who uses his software to do the same.

 ## Improving video latency